LPD-EPFL/nn-fault-tolerance/README.md

 1. Install miniconda https://conda.io/miniconda.html for Python 3.6.6
 2. Install requirements from requirements.txt
 3. Activate Freeze nbextension to skip the computation cells automatically and just plot data from pickled results
+4. You can turn on cells which re-run the experiments, but do not enable _configuration_ cells which will just screw the initial conditions

 All results are pickled so that the figures can be generated without running the computation again